In support of Christmas Daddies

-- Members of the Fleet Diving Unit (Atlantic) will be running the roads of Shearwater, Dartmouth, Bedford and Halifax in support of a less fortunate children at Christmas.
+- Members of the Fleet Diving Unit (Atlantic) will be running the roads of Shearwater, Dartmouth, Bedford and Halifax in support of children in need this holiday season.

-November 16, 2017 – Fleet Diving Unit Atlantic will once again participate in their 34th Annual Christmas Daddies Run on Saturday, December 2, 2017.
-Members of Fleet Diving Unit (Atlantic) and their families begin their 50 km trek at CFB Shearwater – running through Dartmouth, Sackville and Bedford tackling the final leg of the journey along the Bedford Highway.
-The Navy Divers will arrive at the CTV studios located at 2885 Robie Street in Halifax and appear on the 54th Annual Christmas Daddies Telethon broadcast to present funds raised from pledges and donations collected along their route.
+November 27, 2019 – Fleet Diving Unit Atlantic will once again participate in their 37th Annual Christmas Daddies Run on Saturday, December 7, 2019.
+Members of Fleet Diving Unit (Atlantic) and their families begin their 50 km trek at CFB Shearwater – running through Dartmouth, Sackville, Bedford tackling the final leg of the journey from the Armdale Rotary along Quinpool Road travelling north on Robie St. The Navy Divers will arrive at the CTV studios located at 2885 Robie Street in Halifax and appear on the 56th Annual Christmas Daddies Telethon to present funds raised from pledges and donations collected along their route.

-Liz Rigney, CTV Manager of Public Relations and the C100 radio street team will accompany the divers on their trek providing updates during the Christmas Daddies broadcast and on C100 radio.
+Amanda Debison, CTV News at 11:30 Anchor and the C100 radio street team will accompany the divers on their trek providing updates during the Christmas Daddies broadcast and on C100 radio.

 Past fund raisers by the Navy Divers have included a route from Truro to Halifax and a swim across the Halifax Harbour.

 The funds raised through the Christmas Daddies Telethon provide toys, gifts and food for less fortunate children and are distributed by The Salvation Army.
 More than 18,000 Maritime children and parents are helped each year at Christmas time.

 The 56th Annual Christmas Daddies Telethon will be broadcast live Saturday, December 7, 2019 from 11 a.m. to 6 p.m. on CTV with a livestream on the web at CTV Atlantic https://atlantic.ctvnews.ca/